tobyzerner/json-api-server/docs/update.md

 `PATCH /posts/1`) and responds with a JSON:API document containing the updated resource object.

+The `Update` endpoint also handles PATCH, POST, and DELETE requests to relationship URLs (e.g. `GET /posts/1/relationships/author`).

 To enable it for a resource or collection, add the `Update` endpoint to the `endpoints` array: